-To find the best electric lawn mower we ran over 20 hours of backyard cutting tests, monitored battery charges, and tried the mowers in real world scenarios at various levels of performance (and difficulty) to see just how well they compared.
-That said, today’s electric lawnmowers provide an excellent and eco-friendly alternative to traditional gas-powered lawn mowers.
-You can also read about the best riding lawn mower.
+To find the best electric lawn mower we ran over 20 hours of backyard lawn cutting tests, monitored battery charges, and tried the mowers in real-world scenarios at various levels of performance (and difficulty) to see just how well they compared in the lawn and garden.
+That said, shopping for a lawnmower whether a push mower, riding mower, or self-propelled mower can be time-consuming and costly.
+Today’s electric lawnmowers provide an excellent and eco-friendly alternative to traditional gas-powered lawnmowers.
+You can also read about the best riding lawnmower.

 One of the best things about electric lawn mowers is how quiet they run, and the Greenworks 25022 stays true to this fact.
 It’s one of the quietest lawnmowers we’ve tested and it outputs a surprising amount of cutting power.
 With its 20-inch steel cutting deck, we were hoping this would be the case.
 The large cutting deck means we could cut more lawn than most other mowers on our list, making this machine more efficient than its competition.
 The Greenworks 25022 does struggle a bit on wet lawns or thick grass, but that’s to be somewhat expected with electric models.